-The new legislation, if signed, will ban employers (those with four or more employees) from asking job candidates, as well as their current and past employers, about salary history during the hiring process.
+The new legislation will ban employers (those with four or more employees) from asking job candidates, as well as their current and past employers, about salary history during the hiring process.
 This includes inquiries as to wages, benefits, and other forms of compensation.
 It also bans employers from searching publicly available records for this information and using it to make compensation decisions.
 Inquiring about past pay during the interview process will be considered an unlawful and discriminatory practice.

 However, if an applicant volunteers information about past compensation without prompting, that information may be used to determine the candidate’s salary.

 Who will the law apply to and will there be exceptions?

 This legislation applies to employers in New York City, regardless of where the employee is based or coming from.
 It does not apply to: